anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 1. Does the extension define an extension identifier following the naming conventions described in (#extension_identifier) and (#camel_casing)?
-For any recommendations regarding naming conventions (guidance given using RECOMMENDED, SHOULD, etc...), does the extension describe the need for departing from the established convention?
+For any recommendations regarding naming conventions (guidance given using RECOMMENDED, SHOULD, etc.), does the extension describe the need for departing from the established convention?
 2. If the extension defines new queries, does it clearly describe the expected results of each new query?
 3. Does the extension follow the JSON naming as described in (#usage_in_json)?
-4. If the extension is a newer version of an older extension, does the extension specification clearly describe if it is backwards compatible (see (#backwards_compatible_changes) or backwards incompatible (see (#backwards_incompatible_changes)).
+4. If the extension is a newer version of an older extension, does the extension specification clearly describe if it is backwards-compatible (see (#backwards_compatible_changes)) or backwards-incompatible (see (#backwards_incompatible_changes)).
 5. If the extension registers new values in an IANA registry used by RDAP, does it describe how a client is to use those values?